ramonsuarez/ramonsuarez.github.io/content/post/search-engine-ranking-factors-2009.md

 >
 > **Note:** Consensus and contention percentages are calculated based on the standard deviations of contributor answers.
 >
-> Participants were asked to apply the ranking factors to Google’s search engine, and although we’ve found that it’s largely applicable to other major US engines (Bing, Yahoo! &amp; Ask), some variance almost certainly exists.
+> Participants were asked to apply the ranking factors to Google’s search engine, and although we’ve found that it’s largely applicable to other major US engines (Bing, Yahoo! & Ask), some variance almost certainly exists.
 >
 > </div><div class="span-11 last">## Overall Ranking Algorithm
 >